Trailer:

 The Jerusalem Film Festival

-Centre Des Arts Enghiem Le Bains / FRANCE
+Centre Des Arts Enghiem Le Bains, France

 Private Nationalism, Dresden

-m21 Gallery, Zsolnay Cultural Quarter Pecs, Hungary
+M21 Gallery, Zsolnay Cultural Quarter Pecs, Hungary

-Ursulimum installations at Mediations Biennale, Poznan Polin
+Mediations Biennale, Poznan Poland

 FILE/ Ruth Cardoso Cultural Center, Sao Paulo, Brazil